Skip to content

 image.png

-Then, select any one of the top four configurations, which should be sufficient.
+Then, choose any of the top four configurations; they should all be sufficient.

 image.png

 Click the "Buy Now" button to enter the configuration page.
-Here, select the server operating system as Debian 12, set the server password, and keep the other settings as default.
+Here, select Debian 12 as the server operating system, set the server password, and leave the rest as default.

 image.png

-After payment, wait a few minutes for the server to be created and started successfully.
-Next, you need to set up the firewall and open port 7899.
-Only by opening this port can you connect to the service for voiceovers.
+After completing the payment, wait a few minutes for the server to be created and started successfully.
+Next, you need to configure the firewall and open port 7899.
+Only by opening this port will you be able to connect to the service for voiceovers.

-If you plan to use a domain name and configure Nginx reverse proxy, you do not need to open the port.
-If you are not familiar with these, it is recommended to open the port directly for simplicity.
+If you plan to use a domain name and configure Nginx reverse proxy, you don't need to open the port.
+If you're not familiar with these, for simplicity, it's recommended to directly open the port.

 The firewall settings interface varies depending on the server and panel.
-The following uses the Yecaoyun panel I use as an example.
-Other panels can be referenced.
+The following example uses the Yecaoyun panel I use; other panels can be used as a reference.
 If you know how to open a port, you can skip this section and go directly to the next section.

-First, in "My Products and Services", click the product you just activated to enter the product information and management page.
+First, in "My Products & Services", click on the product you just activated to enter the product information and management page.

 image.png